 By Hassan Talib Haji

-Borussia Dortmund striker Julian Schieber has admitted to Goal that he is considering his future with the club due to a lack of game time.
+Borussia Dortmund striker Julian Schieber has admitted that he is currently considering his future with the club due to a lack of game time.

-Poland international Lewandowski has already announced he will be leaving Dortmund for Bayern Munich at the end of the current campaign, but Schieber still suspects his prospects of first-team football would be better served by a move away from Signal Iduna Park this summer.
+The Poland international has already announced that he will be leaving Dortmund for Bayern Munich at the end of the current campaign but Schieber nonetheless suspects that his prospects of first-team football would be better served by a move away from Signal Iduna Park this summer.

 “I have to take a decision on my future," the former Germany Under-21 international told Goal.
 "I cannot lie to myself: I am thinking about leaving.

 "You just have to take a look at my stats and be honest.
-Compared to my first year here, [the number of games I've played this season] is significantly less.
+Compared to my first year here, [the amount of games I've played this season] is significantly less.

 "There has been no progress and my aim was to make the next step."

-Schieber insists, though, it would be difficult to part company with Dortmund, and he can fully understand why he has been restricted to the role of substitute, given Lewandowski's consistent brilliance.
+Schieber insists, though, that it would be a wrench to part company with Dortmund and that he can fully understand why he has been restricted to the role of substitute, given Lewandowski's consistent brilliance.

-“It is an exciting and beautiful time here but from a sporting perspective there have been disappointments,” he added.
+“It is an exciting and beautiful time here but from a sporting perspective there have been disappointments,” he lamented.

 “I want to play more often, obviously.
-When I decided to join BVB, I knew Robert was the number one striker.
-He plays fantastically week in, week out.
+When I decided to join BVB, I knew Robert was the No.1 striker.
+He plays fantastically week-in, week-out.
 That makes it difficult for me.